arfc/cyder/README.rst

 A brief summary of how to modify the website:

 #.
-Clone the `katyhuff/cyder.github.com` repository.
+Clone the `github.com/katyhuff/cyder` repository.

+#.
+Switch branches to gh-pages.

 #.
 Modify the source `rst` files (using the restructuredText markup language)
    in the repository's `source` directory as desired.